 In the internal operation of your company, there is no formal and technical obligation to keep the register: an Excel or Word document is completely acceptable.
 The violation of the obligation to keep a register does not lead to a direct sanction.
 The FDPIC can request access to the register, but not the person concerned by it directly.

-New FADP will enter into force on 1 September 2023 and no transitional period is currently foreseen.
+New FADP entered into force on 1 September 2023 without transitional period .
 Thanks to its new powers, the FDPIC will be able to:

 - open an investigation, in the event of a violation of data protection rules, to order strict measures such as changes or interruptions to data processing or even "data deletions";

 - to report offences and assert the rights of a complainant in the proceedings, however, he will not have the right to file any complaint;